Multiplayer Homicidal Chauffeur Reach-Avoid Games: A Pursuit Enclosure Function Approach: Problem Statement

-As in \cite{RY-RD-HL-WZ-ZS-YZ:23}, in this problem, the pursuit team makes decisions about its current control input with the information of all players’ current positions, plus the evasion team’s current control input (i.e., speeds and headings), while the evasion team is assumed to have only the access to all players’ current positions.
-Methods to acquire or estimate the evasion team’s current control input in practice, using devices such as Radar, Lidar and camera, can be found in \cite{JM-NK-BB:20,HL-WL-RY-ZS-YZ:21,HK-JJ-JK-JK-YSC:20}.
+{\revise The information available to each player plays an important role in determining game outcomes \citep{RI:65,RJE-NJK:72,IMM-AMB-CJT:05,PC:96}.
+Since this paper aims to propose strategies for the pursuit team $\pteam$, we will build the information structure from the pursuers' perspective. } We adopt the same information structure used in \cite{RY-RD-HL-WZ-ZS-YZ:23}.
+Under this information structure, the pursuit team makes decisions about its current control input with the information of all players’ current positions, plus the evasion team’s current control input (i.e., speeds and headings), {\revise which will be explicitly defined below}, while the evasion team is assumed to have only the access to all players’ current positions.
 The maximum speeds of all players and the information about $\goal$, $\targetline$ and $\play$ are known by both teams.

+{\revise As in \cite{RY-RD-HL-WZ-ZS-YZ:23}, we discuss how to practically access an evader's current control input (i.e., speed and heading under \eqref{eq:evader_simple}).
+Literature provides several methods to estimate the exogenous control signals of a moving object (such as an unmanned aerial vehicle), which can be used to estimate the evader's speed and heading in our problem~\citep{SB-TS:14,JM-NK-BB:20,RF-TS:18}, or assumes the evader's speed and heading are accessible~\citep{IE-PT-MP:15}.
+Advanced sensor systems, such as phased-array radars, can provide high-accuracy measurements of the velocity (i.e., speed and heading) of a moving object~\citep{soumekh1997phased,pihl2012phased}.}